dnebauer/dotfiles-tmux/README.md

 vcsh-tmux
 =========

-My personal tmux configuration in a vcsh repository.
+Personal tmux configuration in a vcsh repository.